anujverma000/airquality/README.md

 ## Dataset Details
 The dataset provided contains 9,358 hourly records collected from March 2004 to February 2005 by an air quality monitoring device located in an Italian city.
-It includes the following fields:

 ## Tech Stack
 - Next.js